Mr-Perfectuz/BMI_Calculator/README.md

 ## What we will create

 We’re going to make a Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
-It will be a multi screen app with simple functionality but full-on custom styling.
+It will be a multi-screen app with simple functionality but full-on custom styling.

 ## What we will use